MegosAlpha/boiler/README.md

 Configured Metaboiling - Boiled in from a config file instead of the filesystem, perhaps in TOML. **now in v1.3!**

 Project root search path - A path for an entire directory. **now in v1.3.1!**

+Recursive / Directory Boilings - Boil a directory instead of just files. **now in v1.3.2!**